miestrode/fisher/README.md

 # fisher
-A simple rust-based chess engine.
+A simple Rust-based Chess engine.

+*Fisher does not support castling and en-passant yet*